databricks/spark-redshift/tutorial/README.md

 ### Load Function - Reading from a Redshift table ###

-Let us fetch data from the Redshift table `event`.
+Let's fetch data from the Redshift `event` table.
 Add the following lines of code to the skeleton listed above:

 ```scala
 import sqlContext.implicits._